-It’s been a tumultuous few months, and we’ve missed you, our students and teachers!
-We hope you’ve been safe and well.
-And while we at the JSC paused our operations, we couldn’t help noticing that along with all the heartache, upheaval and trauma in our perilous pandemic world, there has also opened up a surprising new space for online education—in particular, online Jewish education.
+It’s been a tumultuous few months, and we hope you’ve been safe and well.
+Along with all the heartache, upheaval and trauma in our perilous pandemic world, there has also opened up a surprising new space for online education—in particular, online Jewish education.

 Like all of you, we’re alert to the needs around us, not just for our own safety but for justice and equity in our wider world.
-We’re eager to return to learning and to take part in the debates and inquiries raging on every side—on race, politics, culture, identity and memory—topics we’ve visited many times, but on which we always have more to learn.
-And like you, we’re eager to learn together in actual spaces together again when the time comes—whenever that may be.
+We’ve returned to learning amidst debates and inquiries raging on every side—on race, politics, culture, identity and memory—topics we’ve visited many times, but on which we always have more to learn.
+And like you, we’re eager to learn together in actual spaces again when the time comes—whenever that may be.

 The Jewish Study Center was founded in 1978 as an independent nonprofit institute of adult Jewish education in the Washington, D.C. area.
 Our mission is to provide classes and programs of Jewish study in the widest possible breadth of topics in an atmosphere where any person, regardless of background or level of current involvement, can feel comfortable studying and establishing a serious relationship with the Jewish tradition.